Ciaxur/Ciaxur/README.md

 ### Hello!
 My name is Omar Omar, yeah it's Omar² 👋

 I am a Computer Science Graduate from the University of Michigan.
 I do not currently have a specific CS Topic that I enjoy the most, I mainly enjoy projects and solving problems.
 No matter what tools or languages they use, projects excite me.
-- 🔭 I am currently working on designing an API service that distributes and manage application configurations (*Work Related*)
+- 🔭 I am currently working as a Software Engineer in California
 - 🌱 I am currently educating myself on the world of finance and data science (*Curious venture*)
 - 👯 I'm looking to Collaborate on ANYTHING that is a fun & challenging Project
 - ⚡ Fun Fact: I always strive to do things differently (*Weird is Cool!*)